A hand mixer is a useful appliance that'll help you do a range of tasks with ease, without the need to fumble in the cupboard for a full-sized mixer.

 - easy to use and clean.

-It is worth investing in a good quality one that is well-made.
-A slightly rounded narrow bowl is needed to get the best result as you can move the beaters around the bowl to ensure a more even mix.
+It's worth investing in a good quality, well-made hand mixer.
+A slightly rounded, narrow bowl is needed to get the best result as you can move the beaters around the bowl to ensure a more even mix.

-The models in our most recent hand mixers test range in price from $15 to $199.
+The models in our most recent hand mixers review range in price from $15 to $199.
+But price wasn't necessarily an indicator of quality – there were both cheaper and higher priced models that rated well, or otherwise.

 A hand mixer that's too heavy is uncomfortable to hold, and one that's too light will give you little control, so look for something in-between.